DanielSiepmann/website/source/Talk/Introduction-to-Git-for-daily-usage.rst

 Documents
     As with concepts, most documents are saved in a text format that can be tracked.

+    Did you know dropbox has builtin versioning?
+Take a look at Blog post :ref:`post-versioning-revert-old-files`.

 Knowledge exchange
     There are `awsome lists`_ on Github where users collaborate on via Git.
 It's like Wikipedia.